 Invisalign (Clear Aligners) | Multiple appointments |

-- Metal braces are the quickest to apply.
+- Metal braces are the fastest to put on.

-- Invisalign involves impressions and waiting for aligners to be fabricated.
+- Invisalign requires molds and waiting for aligners to be made.

 2. Number of Teeth Requiring Brackets